rubenwardy/minetest_modding_book/_en/basics/lua.md

 | A ^ B  | Powers         | 2 ^ 2 = 2<sup>2</sup> = 4 |
 | A ..
 B | Join strings   | "foo" .. "bar" = "foobar" |

-A string in programming terms is a piece of text.

-Not an exhaustive list.
-Doesn't contain every possible operator.

 ### Selection

 The most basic selection is the if statement.
 It looks like this:

 {% highlight lua %}
 local random_number = math.random(1, 100) -- Between 1 and 100.
 if random_number > 50 then
     print("Woohoo!")
 else